Ways of Connecting. The Coventry Train Station Exhibition Reflections.

 Where Connections Could be Communicated.

-After mind mapping the process post-sessions, it was clear that we felt and witnessed many areas of connection.
+After reflecting on the sessions, it was clear that connection was felt and witnessed in many forms.

 The Exhibition.